Cauliflower

 USDA Planting Zone: 3–9

 Special Notes: Early maturing and tolerant of a variety of soil types.
-It's well-suited for both fresh market and home garden use.
+Well-suited for both fresh market and home garden use.

 Cheddar